Latte Tags

 {/try}

-The contents of the optional clause {else} are rendered only when an exception occurs:
+The content of the optional {else} clause is rendered only when an exception occurs:

 {try}